The Non-cutoff Boltzmann Equation in Bounded Domains: L infty estimate for inflow boundary

-Recalling the definition of $f^{(l)}_{K,+}$, i.e. \eqref{levelvl}, we know that
+Recalling the definition of $f^{(l)}_{K,+}$, i.e. \eqref{levelvl}, we deduce

-where $K$ is given in \eqref{Kchoice}.
 This gives the upper $L^\infty$ estimate in \eqref{Linfty1}.
-For the lower $L^\infty$ estimate, we let $h=-f$ and take the multiplication of \eqref{linear1a1} by $\<v\>^lh^{(l)}_{K,+}$.
-Similar arguments and estimates can be made for the term $h^{(l)}_{K,+}$ instead of $f^{(l)}_{K,+}$ since we have the same estimate of the collision terms for $h$ as for $f$ in Lemma \ref{Qes2Lem} with $\vp$ replaced by $-\vp$ therein.
-This implies the lower $L^\infty$ estimate in \eqref{Linfty1}, and concludes Theorem \ref{LinftyLemNonVan}. \end{proof}
+For the lower $L^\infty$ estimate, we let $h=-f$ and take the multiplication of \eqref{linear1a1} by $h^{(l)}_{K,+}$.
+Similar arguments and estimates can be made for the term $h^{(l)}_{K,+}$ instead of $f^{(l)}_{K,+}$ since we have the same estimate of the collision terms for $h$ as for $f$ in Lemma \ref{CollLevelLem} with $\vp$ replaced by $-\vp$ therein.
+Thus, similar arguments imply the lower $L^\infty$ estimate in \eqref{Linfty1}, and conclude Lemma \ref{LinftyLemNonVan}. \end{proof}